 A number of domestic and international human rights groups generally operated without government restriction, investigating and publishing their findings on human rights cases.
 Government officials generally met with human rights NGOs and were cooperative and sometimes responsive to their views.

 Government Human Rights Bodies: The Office of the Ombudsperson has limited power and no authority to protect citizens’ constitutional rights in cases requiring judicial action.
-The Office of the Ombudsperson is the only institution that may challenge emergency ordinances in the Constitutional Court and did so for several controversial ordinances.
 The ombudsperson is the national preventive mechanism implementing the optional protocol to the UN Convention against Torture.
 This gives the ombudsperson the power to conduct monitoring visits to places where individuals are deprived of their liberty, including prisons, psychiatric hospitals, and asylum centers.
-As of September the ombudsperson issued 77 recommendations to penitentiaries, schools, law enforcement agencies, and other governmental institutions.
+As of September the ombudsperson issued 164 recommendations to penitentiaries, schools, local governments, and governmental agencies.

-In 2017 the government established the Office of the Children’s Ombudsperson empowered to examine human rights complaints made by children or their legal representatives.
-In 2016 parliament established the Council for Monitoring the Implementation of the Convention on the Rights of Persons with Disabilities.
+In 2017, the government established the Office of the Children’s Ombudsperson empowered to examine human rights complaints made by children or their legal representatives.
+In 2016, parliament established the Council for Monitoring the Implementation of the Convention on the Rights of Persons with Disabilities.
 The council was authorized to make unannounced visits in centers and hospitals for persons with disabilities to check if the rights of these persons were respected, issue recommendations, and submit criminal complaints.
-As of September the council had issued 37 reports during the year with recommendations based on visits to residential centers for persons with disabilities.
+As of September the council had issued five reports during the year with recommendations based on visits to residential centers for persons with disabilities, including improved training for staff and facility renovations.
 Observers reported the council’s recommendations and reports were inaccurate and noted that conditions had not improved.
 Human rights activists and media regarded the institution as ineffective and believed that the inspectors who drafted the reports lacked the necessary human rights expertise.

-Each chamber of parliament has a human rights committee tasked with drafting reports on bills pertaining to human rights.
-On several occasions members of these committees expressed the views of their political parties rather than addressing problems impartially.
+Each chamber of parliament has a human rights committee tasked with drafting reports on bills pertaining to human rights

 The National Council for Combating Discrimination (CNCD) is the government agency responsible for applying domestic and EU antidiscrimination laws.
 The CNCD reports to parliament.
 The CNCD operated with the government’s cooperation and, for the most part, without government or party interference.
-According to the CNCD, the institution did not receive adequate resources.
 Observers generally regarded the CNCD as effective, but some criticized it for a lack of efficiency and political independence.

 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons